 - Employer does not give a reason for termination

-- Employer fires employee for “bad performance,” when the employee
+- Employer fires employee for “bad performance,” when the employee has performed well

 - Employer violates their HR or company policies